-The reception for this year’s Senior Art Show, showcasing the work of Adam Kroeker, will be Friday evening, May 17, from 7-9 at the Regier Art Gallery.
+The reception for this year’s Senior Art Show, showcasing the work of Adam Kroeker, will be this evening, Friday, May 14, from 7-9 at the Regier Art Gallery.

 Kroeker, a senior from Augusta, is exhibiting a dozen paintings under the title “Requiem Aeternam” in the Regier Gallery in Luyken Fine Arts Center on campus.

 Kroeker received a competitive URICA Summer Research Grant in 2020 that he used to do much of the work on the exhibit.
 (His honors presentation can be viewed as part of Bethel’s 2021 URICA Symposium at https://www.youtube.com/watch?v=a8AQzCO0hak)

 “‘Requiem Aeternam’ is my visual interpretation of Mozart’s Requiem … [and] includes a total of 12 paintings, each relating to a movement of a requiem,” Kroeker said.
 “Together, they tell a unified story of the fall of humankind as well as humanity’s redemption.